-Illustrator Daisy Bernard has depicted some of classic moments anyone who’s had their period at a festival will recognise to kick start a conversation, and to show that periods are not something that anyone, anywhere, should be embarassed about.
-Take a look…
+Illustrator Daisy Bernard has depicted some classic moments that anyone who’s ever had their period at a festival will recognise.
+We believe that access to washing facilities and sanitary protection is a right and not a privilege.
+Take a look.

 Find out how a monthly gift can help us make sure that women and girls around the world can manage their periods hygienically and with dignity.